Divorce Lawyers Perth.

 *Court filing fee is $930 or reduced fee (with concession card of) $310 payable to the Court.

 *Service fee applies if your ex-partner does not sign an acknowledgement of receipt.
-We need to engage a process server to personally give the court documents to your ex-partner (by hand).
-The typical fee for this is $199.
+We will post the documents to your partner first.
+If they sign and send back, no service fee is payable.
+If they don’t, we need to engage a process server to personally give the court documents to your ex-partner (by hand).
+This fee is around $99.

 How do I go about getting divorced?

 You can apply to file for divorce through the Family Court of WA by lodging your application and paying a filing fee.
 This application can be done jointly with your ex- partner, or separately.

 After the court receives your paperwork, they will set a divorce hearing.
 If neither party contests the divorce and you meet the requirements for divorce, your divorce will likely be granted.

 Our team of divorce lawyers can help you through the entire process.
 Just submit your information to us and we will do the rest.

 What are the requirements for getting a divorce?

 In order for a divorce to be successful, two requirements must be met: